louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen/README.md

 ##### Define arguments yourself

-Alternatively, the script(s) can be run with different arguments:
+Alternatively, the script can be run with different arguments:

 ```
 # activate the virtual environment